MicrosoftTranslator/Local-Feature-Android/Readme.md

-# Translator Android Local API
+# Local feature for the Microsoft Translator app on Android

 ## Get Started

 How to get started with the Microsoft Translator local feature:

 1. Sign up for a free subscription to the Microsoft Translator text API.
 [Learn more](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/translator-text-how-to-signup)
-1. Use the documentation below and the sample app to learn how to add online and offline translation to your Android app.
+2. Use the documentation below and the sample app to learn how to add online and offline translation to your Android app.
-1. Start coding!
+3. Start coding!

 ## Translator Android Local API